Detecting the pure triangle sigularity effect through the $\psi(2S) \to p \bar{p} \eta / p \bar{p} \pi^0$ process: Acknowledgments

 \section{Acknowledgments}

-The authors want to thank Satoshi Nakamura, Feng-kun Guo, Qiang Zhao, and Bing-Song Zou for useful discussions.
+The authors want to thank Feng-kun Guo, Satoshi Nakamura, Eulogio Oset, Qiang Zhao, and Bing-Song Zou for useful discussions.
 We are grateful to experimentalists, Bei-jiang Liu, Xiao-Rui Lyu and Zi-Yi Wang, who help us to understand the limitation of detection experimentally.
 This work is supported in part by the Fundamental Research Funds for the Central Universities. \vfil